libp2p/specs/relay/README.md

 ## Addressing

 `/p2p-circuit` multiaddrs don't carry any meaning of their own.
 They need to encapsulate a `/p2p` address, or be encapsulated in a `/p2p` address, or both.

 As with all other multiaddrs, encapsulation of different protocols determines which metaphorical tubes to connect to each other.

+A `/p2p-circuit` circuit address, is formated following:

+`/p2p-circuit[<relay peer multiaddr>]<destination peer multiaddr>`

+This opens the room for multiple hop relay, where the first relay is encapsulated in the seconf relay multiaddr, such as:

+`/p2p-circuit/p2p-circuit/<first relay>/<first hop multiaddr>/<destination peer multiaddr>`

 A few examples:

+Using any relay available:

 - `/p2p-circuit/p2p/QmTwo`
-  - Dial QmTwo, through any available relay node.
+  - Dial QmTwo, through any available relay node (or find one node that can relay).
-  - The relay node will use peer routing to find an address for QmTwo.
+  - The relay node will use peer routing to find an address for QmTwo if it doesn't have a direct connection.
+- `/p2p-circuit/ip4/../tcp/../p2p/QmTwo`
+  - Dial QmTwo, through any available relay node, but force the relay node to use the encapsulated `/ip4` multiaddr for connecting to QmTwo.
+  - We'll probably not support forced addresses for now, just because it's complicated.

+Specify a relay:

-- `/p2p/QmRelay/p2p-circuit/p2p/QmTwo`
+- `/p2p-circuit/p2p/QmRelay/p2p/QmTwo`
   - Dial QmTwo, through QmRelay.
   - Use peer routing to find an address for QmRelay.
   - The relay node will also use peer routing, to find an address for QmTwo.
-- `/p2p-circuit/ip4/../tcp/../p2p/QmTwo`
+- `/p2p-circuit/ip4/../tcp/../p2p/QmRelay/p2p/QmTwo`
+  - Dial QmTwo, through QmRelay.
+  - Includes info for connecting to QmRelay.
-  - Dial QmTwo, through any available relay node, but force the relay node to use the encapsulated `/ip4` multiaddr for connecting to QmTwo.
+  - The relay node will use peer routing to find an address for QmTwo.

+Double relay:

+- `/p2p-circuit/p2p/QmTwo/p2p-circuit/p2p/QmThree`
+  - Dial QmThree, through a relayed connection to QmTwo.
+  - The relay nodes will use peer routing to find an address for QmTwo and QmThree.
-  - We'll probably not support forced addresses for now, just because it's complicated.
+  - We'll probably not support nested relayed connections for now, there are edge cases to think of.

+--

+??
+I don't understand the usage of the following:

 - `/ip4/../tcp/../p2p/QmRelay/p2p-circuit`
   - Listen for connections relayed through QmRelay.
   - Includes info for connecting to QmRelay.
   - Also makes QmRelay available for relayed dialing, based on how listeners currently relate to dialers.
 - `/p2p/QmRelay/p2p-circuit`
   - Same as previous example, but use peer routing to find an address for QmRelay.

-- `/p2p-circuit/p2p/QmTwo/p2p-circuit/p2p/QmThree`
-  - Dial QmThree, through a relayed connection to QmTwo.
-  - The relay nodes will use peer routing to find an address for QmTwo and QmThree.
-  - We'll probably not support nested relayed connections for now, there are edge cases to think of.
-- `/ip4/../tcp/../p2p/QmRelay/p2p-circuit/p2p/QmTwo`
-  - Dial QmTwo, through QmRelay.
-  - Includes info for connecting to QmRelay.
-  - The relay node will use peer routing to find an address for QmTwo.
+??
+I believe we don't need this one:
 - `/p2p-circuit`
   - Use relay discovery to find a suitable relay node.
 (Neither specified nor implemented.)
   - Listen for relayed connections.
   - Dial through the discovered relay node for any `/p2p-circuit` multiaddr.

-TODO: figure out forced addresses.
+TODO: figure out forced addresses. -> what is forced addresses?
-TODO: figure out nested relayed connections.

 ## Wire format